vedranaa/cp_prototype/week2/E_exercise.md

     Define a variable string variable `arrival`...

 3. You have variables `w` and `l` for the width and the length of a rectangle room in meters.
 Compute the number of 30-by-30 cm tiles you need to cover the floor.
 You can cut the tiles, but you should not count on using both parts of the tile which is cut in two.

+ADVANCED:
+1. Consider variable-swap.
+Usuall, one would use a temporary variable.
+But if the values are numerical, swap can be done without a a temporary variable.
+How?
+Hint: Start by choosing one of the variables, and assigning it a value which is a sum of the two values.
+Now consider the variable which you didn't change.
+Which value should it have at the end?
+And can you compute this value from the values you have?
+After you figure out this step, consider the other variable.
+2. The previous approach will not work if the sum of the two values is too large to be represented by the current data type.
+Can you come up with a solution which uses subtraction instead of addition?